To restore dignity, justice & hope to the marginalised & vulnerable in Hong Kong through the attainment of human rights.

 From initially providing tangible services, now our services include weekly fellowships, meals, financial and housing assistance, institution visits, social activities, counseling and advocacy work.
 The Vine has been working with various local and international organizations in order to develop more suitable services.
 At present, our adult service user reaches over 300, and is mainly from Africa, South and Southeast Asia.

 In order to focus and facilitate the services to the refugees, The Vine Community Services Ltd (VCSL) was formed in 2012.
 However, the refugee ministry, Refugee and Asylum Seekers (RAS), is only part of the work that VCSL does.
-In response to fulfill its call of serving the outcast and marginalized, STOP and The School of Opportunity also became part of VCSL in 2014.
+In response to fulfill its call of serving the outcast and marginalised, STOP and The School of Opportunity also became part of VCSL in 2014.

 STOP means Stop Trafficking of People, is an initiative that works in partnership with the Hong Kong community, including NGO's, local and international government bodies and concerned individuals, to end the trafficking of persons in and through Hong Kong.
 Our goals are to raise awareness about trafficking in our city, connect and partner with key counter-trafficking groups, champion the cause of victims, and be a catalyst for positive change in the fight against modern day slavery in our city.